Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

-where $\bar{\pi}_\mf$ is the constant momentum of the matter field $\mf$ at background level.
-The factor of the Planck mass is present at the level of the classical Einstein equations (see Eq.~\eqref{eq:classical 3H^2 eq}) and thus needs to be accounted for in the matching procedure.
+The factor of the Planck mass {in Eq.~\eqref{eq:mu_+ matching}} present at the level of the classical Einstein equations (see Eq.~\eqref{eq:classical 3H^2 eq}) and thus needs to be accounted for in the matching procedure.
 Working with fields of energy dimension $1$, $[\mf] = 1$, and thus with conjugate momenta of energy dimension $2$, $[\mm] = 2$, the matching is therefore consistent with the fact that $[\mu_+]$ is required to be $1$.

 \paragraph{Volume perturbations.} To study the dynamics of $\delta V$ (defined in Eq.~\eqref{eq:pert volume expval}) it is convenient to perform a split of the complex-valued function $\delta\Psi$ into its modulus and phase, $\delta\Psi = R(x^\mu,\pmm)\e^{i\Theta}$.
 We pose the condition that this phase is in fact constant, see also Assumption~\ref{ass:dc4}.\footnote{Assuming instead a time-dependent phase and splitting the equation into real and imaginary part, one finds $\Theta' = c/R^2$ with some time-dependent factor $c$.
 Since $R$ is however space-dependent and we require $\Theta$ to be only time-dependent, the function $c$ must vanish and we conclude that $\Theta$ is in fact constant.} As a result, the overall phases of the first and second term inside the real parts of $\delta V$ are respectively given by